 We have adopted the Aqua Metals, Inc. 2014 Stock Incentive Plan providing for the grant of non-qualified stock options and incentive stock options to purchase shares of our common stock and for the grant of restricted and unrestricted share grants.
-We have reserved 2,113,637 shares of our common stock under the plan.
+We have reserved 2,127,306 shares of our common stock under the plan.
 All of our officers, directors, employees and consultants are eligible to participate under the plan.
 The purpose of the plan is to provide eligible participants with an opportunity to acquire an ownership interest in our company.
+This plan expired in 2024.

 In 2019, our board of directors adopted the Aqua Metals, Inc. 2019 Stock Incentive Plan (the "2019 Plan").
-A total of 18,500,000 shares of common stock was authorized for issuance pursuant to the 2019 Plan.
+A total of 1,400,000 shares of common stock was authorized for issuance pursuant to the 2019 Plan.
 The 2019 Plan provides for the following types of stock-based awards: incentive stock options; non-statutory stock options; restricted stock; and performance stock.
 The 2019 Plan, under which equity incentives may be granted to employees and directors under incentive and non-statutory agreements, requires that the option price may not be less than the fair value of the stock at the date the option is granted.
 Option awards are exercisable until their expiration, which may not exceed 10 years from the grant date.

-The following table sets forth the number and weighted-average exercise price of securities to be issued upon exercise of outstanding options and warrants, and the number of securities remaining available for future issuance, under our equity compensation plan at December 31, 2023.
+The following table sets forth the number and weighted-average exercise price of securities to be issued upon exercise of outstanding options and warrants, and the number of securities remaining available for future issuance, under our equity compensation plan at December 31, 2024.

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options and Warrants Number of Securities Remaining Available for Future Issuance Under Equity compensation Plans Equity compensation plans approved by stockholders 8,654,491(1) \$ 1,420,454 Equity compensation plans not approved by stockholders 575,993(2) \$ 1.34
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Securities to be Issued Upon Exercise Weighted- of Average Outstanding Exercise Price Number of Securities Remaining Available for Future Issuance Under Equity Warrants and Option s and Compensation Rights Warra ants Plans Equity compensation plans approved by stockholders 1,133,687(1) \$ Equity compensation plans not approved by stockholders 1,823,856(2) \$ 5.72